Mark Coyne (rugby league): Representative career

 Coyne made his State of Origin debut in game II of 1990 for Queensland, after impressive performances in the centres for his club.
-Mark had to bide his time and wait another two years before being selected for Queensland in games II and III of 1992.
+He had to bide his time and wait another two years before being selected for Queensland in games II and III of 1992.
 In game II that year Coyne popped up a great pass to send Billy Moore over for a try.
-Queensland went on to win the match 5-4.
+Queensland went on to win the match 5–4.
 In 1993 Coyne played in all three games and set up a try for Mal Meninga in game II.

 But 1994 would ultimately provide the most memorable of Coyne's State of Origin appearances and enabled his entry to the annals of Maroon and Origin folklore.
 In game I, with Queensland down 12-10 and 40 seconds left on the clock, from deep in their own half the Maroons started one of the most memorable try-scoring movements.
 Allan Langer handled the ball twice in the 11-pass sequence which was finished when Coyne extended his arm in the right corner to thwart the last ditched defensive efforts of Brad Fittler and Ricky Stuart, breaking Blues' hearts in the process and winning the match in a heart-stopping finish.
-Although NSW went on to win the series 2-1, Channel 9 television commentator Ray "Rabbits" Warren famously stated in his call of the try "That's not a try that's a miracle".
+Although NSW went on to win the series 2–1, Channel 9 television commentator Ray "Rabbits" Warren famously stated in his call of the try "That's not a try that's a miracle".

-Unfortunately for Coyne, St. George suffered a severe downturn in form during the second half of the 1994 NSWRL season, though his own form was still good and he was considered unlucky to miss selection for the successful 1994 Kangaroo tour.
+Unfortunately for Coyne, St George suffered a severe downturn in form during the second half of the 1994 NSWRL season, though his own form was still good and he was considered unlucky to miss selection for the successful 1994 Kangaroo tour.